 egress

-crabbox egress bridges lease-local browser or app traffic through the machine running the egress host agent.
+crabbox egress gives a lease mediated outbound network: a lease-local browser or app proxies its traffic out through the machine running the egress host agent, rather than reaching the internet directly from the box.

-crabbox egress start --id blue-lobster --profile discord --daemon
+crabbox egress start --id blue-lobster --profile slack --daemon

-crabbox desktop launch --id blue-lobster --browser --url https://discord.com/login --egress discord
+crabbox desktop launch --id blue-lobster --browser --url https://example.com/login --egress slack

 crabbox egress status --id blue-lobster